House with solar panels connected to electric grid

 As you can see, a general rule of thumb is:

-If you know you’re going to be generating a lot of extra electricity through your solar panels, you’ll should choose the higher solar feed-in tariff despite receivibg a lower total discount off your electricity plan.
+If you know you’re going to be generating a lot of extra electricity through your solar panels, you’ll should choose the higher solar feed-in tariff despite receiving a lower total discount off your electricity plan.

 Otherwise, it probably won’t be worth it to forego the bigger discount if you end up using most of the energy your solar panels generate anyways.